Rohail30/Rohail30/README.md

 ## 🚀 About Me
 I’m passionate about technology, design, and creativity.
 Whether it’s coding an app, exploring new tools, or sketching ideas — I love turning imagination into reality.
+Always curious, always learning, and always ready to take on new challenges.

 ---